Schoolhouse Moolah

 Design & Outcome

-Designing an identity that would appeal to a wide age range of children as well as teachers was more challenging than I anticipated.
+Designing an identity that would appeal to the whole range of K-5 children, as well as teachers, was more challenging than I anticipated.
 Teachers informed us that children would quickly lose interest if something felt "babyish", but we also needed to ensure it was accessible and friendly for children as young as five.
-Additionally, I wanted to create a memorable brand that differentiated it from competitors.
-I selected a playful, chunky display font and paired it with another that was created with dyslexic readers in mind, and complimented it with a palette of colours that felt contemporary and accessible without feeling juvenile.
-Curating and creating graphics and icons in a hand drawn style that had some similarity to a chalkboard helped to add warmth, character and add to balance the smooth and simple quality of the illustrations.
+To stand out from competitors, I selected a playful, chunky display font and paired it with another that was created with dyslexic readers in mind, complimenting it with a palette of colours that felt fresh and accessible without feeling juvenile.
+Curating and creating graphics with a hand drawn style added warmth and character to balance the smooth and simple quality of the animal mascots.
 The overall outcome received the stamp of approval by teachers as being appealing to both them and their students.